MarkovShield/mod_mshield/documentations/CONFIGURATION.md

 Check [SETTINGS](SETTINGS.md) to get an explanation of all possible configuration values.

 ## URL configurations
 For the URL criticality level definitions, create another file `conf/extra/mod_mshield_url_rating.conf`.

+**Important**
+*  Possible criticality levels are from 0 to 1000 where 0 means "not critical at all" and 1000 means "super critical".
+In productive usage its important to use your own scale here related to the models which are used by the engine.
+For the demo its sufficient to use 0 to 5.
+*  Ensure that **no** URL, which is reachable **without login**, has a bigger or equal risk level then MOD_MSHIELD_FRAUD_VALIDATION_THRESHOLD.
+If you do, there will be no real request rating and the engine will always return OK.

 Use the following format:
 ```bash
 #################################################################################
 #   MOD_MSHIELD url ratings